 Anya had been watching it all, honour had been satisfied but Hugh wasn’t.
 ‘Are you finished, darling?’ he asked.
 She looked at him swiftly.
 ‘We’ll eat at the airport.’

-Viktor Igorovich had had a visit from an old colleague, a former security colonel, as beefy and fit as himself.
+Viktor Igorovich had had a visit from an old colleague, a former security colonel, as fit as himself.

 It was to talk over old times and nothing more, nevertheless the conversation moved onto an incident in the south of the country, near the Chechen border, about a convoy of refrigeration transports they’d flagged down - the owner of the frozen food business finally nailed on non-payment of taxes.